-Even if it seems fashionable for IFIs to commit to labor standards, to actualize them on projects remains a formidable task for IFIs.
-Global governance is largely about governance through expertise and knowledge.6 IFIs are also in urgent need to accumulate knowledge about labor regulation in assessing project risks and also in monitoring project implementation on site.
-The World Bank in its Social Protection and Labor (SPL) Strategy 2012-22 'highlights the central importance of appropriate
+Even if it seems fashionable for IFIs to commit to Labor standards, to actualize and realize them in specific projects remains a formidable task for IFIs.
+Global governance is largely about governance through expertise and knowledge.
+107 IFIs are also in urgent need to accumulate knowledge about Labor regulation in assessing project risks and also in monitoring project implementation on site.
+The World Bank in its Social Protection and Labor (SPL) Strategy 2012-22 "highlights the central importance of appropriate knowledge in SPL practice, especially through engendering a global South-South conversation about what works and how in SPL".
+108